karineek/SearchGEM5/Experiments-ARM/README.md

 ## 3. Reproduce ICSE-SEIP 2025 Evaluation - Shorter Version and Statistics from Dataset:

 Available: the source code is at https://github.com/karineek/SearchGEM5/tree/main with the extra scripts for ARM and the instructions fully documented in this Zenodo Record in Sections 1 and 2.
-We added also code.zip to this publicly accessible archival Zenodo record to fully meet the availability requirements.
+We added code.zip to this publicly accessible archival Zenodo record to meet the availability requirements.

 Functional: The artifact associated with the research are documented fully in sections 2.3, 2.4 and 2.5.
 Due to its time requirements, we present a shorter version in this section with additional scripts to allow easy quick reproduction of the shorter version's results.
 We added expected results to help validate the results and noted where the results can be different (e.g. when fuzzing for 2 hours instead of 24 hours).